MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 - Clone, connect, and add code to your Azure DevOps project in Visual Studio.
 - Create a self-contained web app deployment.
-- Configure the CI/CD build and release processes.
+- Configure the CI/CD build and release pipelines.

 Hybrid CI/CD can apply to both app code and infrastructure code.
 You can use [Azure Resource Manager hybrid templates](https://azure.microsoft.com/resources/templates/) to deploy your Azure web app code to on-premises and public clouds.